liamfiddler/friendly-planning-poker/README.md

 ## Contributing

-Mentally Friendly loves contributions from the community!
+We love contributions from the community!

 ### Filing Bugs